 Technical and industry knowledge

 The typical job requirements for a CIO or a CTO include technical, financial and organizational experience.
 Efforts over the last 10 years to more closely link IT to the business side of a company adds in-depth business skills and knowledge to the CIO and CTO job requirements mix.

 Gone are the days when a CIO or CTO could ignore the business and deliver IT on IT's schedule.
-CIOs and CTOs who don't fully support the organization's business goals could find themselves looking for work.
-Following high-tech industry websites and influential CIO/CTO blogs is a great first step to attaining this exalted role.
-Learn the lingo and see for yourself what working CIOs and CTOs are talking about and why they care about such things.
+CIOs and CTOs who don't fully support an organization's business goals could find themselves looking for work elsewhere, such is the requirement for integrating business needs and requirements into IT planning and operations.
+Following high-tech industry websites and influential CIO/CTO blogs is a great first step to understanding, and eventually attaining, this exalted role.
+Learn the CIO/CTO lingo and see for yourself what working CIOs and CTOs are talking about and why they care about such things.